whaili/llm-d-inference-sim/README.md

 - `zmq-endpoint`: ZMQ address to publish events
 - `event-batch-size`: the maximum number of kv-cache events to be sent together, defaults to 16 -->
+- `fake-metrics`: represents a predefined set of metrics to be sent to Prometheus as a substitute for the actual data.
+When specified, only these fake metrics will be reported — real metrics and fake metrics will never be reported simultaneously.
+The set should include values for
+    - `running-requests`
+    - `waiting-requests`
+    - `kv-cache-usage`
+    - `loras` - an array containing LoRA information objects, each with `running` (a comma-separated list of active LoRAs), `waiting` (a comma-separated list of LoRAs on hold), and a `timestamp`.

+    Example:
+      {"running-requests":10,"waiting-requests":30,"kv-cache-usage":0.4,"loras":[{"running":"lora4,lora2","waiting":"lora3","timestamp":1257894567},{"running":"lora4,lora3","waiting":"","timestamp":1257894569}]}

 In addition, as we are using klog, the following parameters are available:
 - `add_dir_header`: if true, adds the file directory to the header of the log messages
 - `alsologtostderr`: log to standard error as well as files (no effect when -logtostderr=true)